Subfamily: Alpharhabdovirinae

 Genome organisation and replication

 Tupavirus genomes include five genes (N, P, M, G and L) encoding the structural proteins and multiple additional long ORFs (Figure 1.Tupavirus) (Springfeld et al., 2005, Allison et al., 2011, Walker et al., 2015).
 The genomes of all tupaviruses feature an alternative long ORF (Px or C) in the P gene and an additional gene (U1 or SH) between the M gene and G gene.
-The KLAV genome also features an additional gene (U2) located between the G gene and L gene.
+The KLAV and WRpeTV-1 genomes also features an additional gene (U2) located between the G gene and L gene.
 The U1 and U2 genes are organised as independent transcriptional units including conserved transcription initiation and transcription termination/polyadenylation sequences, indicating that they are highly likely to be expressed in infected cells.

 Figure 1.Tupavirus.
-Schematic representation of tupavirus genome organisations.
+Schematic representation of tupavirus genomes shown in reverse (positive-sense) polarity.
 N, P, M, G and L represent ORFs encoding the structural proteins.
-ORF Px (green) is in an alternative reading frame in the P gene; ORF U1 (red) and ORF U2 (cyan) are in independent transcriptional units bounded by consensus transcription initiation and transcription termination/polyadenylation sequences.
-Other small ORFs (≥150 nt or 50 aa) occur in alternative reading frames (grey) in Tupaia rhabdovirus and Klamath virus but may or may not be expressed. |
+ORF Px (green) is in an alternative reading frame in the P gene; ORF U1 (red brown) and ORF U2 (blue) are in independent transcriptional units bounded by consensus transcription initiation and transcription termination/polyadenylation sequences.
+Other small ORFs (≥150 nt or 50 aa) occur in alternative reading frames (grey) in Tupaia rhabdovirus and Klamath virus but may or may not be expressed.

 Biology

 Tupaviruses infect various birds and mammals.
 TUPV was isolated in Germany from liver tumour cells removed from a northern tree shrew (Tupaia belangeri) imported from Thailand (Kurz et al., 1986).
 DURV was isolated in the USA from an American coot (Fulica americana) with signs of neurological disease (Allison et al., 2011).
 KLAV has been isolated in the USA from a montane vole (Microtus montanus), northern red-backed voles (Clethrionomys rutilus) and tundra voles (Microtus oeconomus) (Johnson 1965, Allison et al., 2011) and neutralising antibodies to KLAV have been detected in deer of several species, American bison (Bison bison) and humans (Zarnke et al., 1983, Eldridge et al., 1987, Stansfield et al., 1988).
+WRpeTV-1 was detected in Pearson’s horseshoe bats (Rhinolophus pearsonii) and Wenzhou Myotis laniger tupavirus 1 (WMlaTV-1; species Tupavirus laniger) was detected in Chinese water myotis bats (Myotis laniger).
+Both were detected by metagenomic sequencing of bats collected in China in 2016.

 Antigenicity